Suppose you had 3 minutes of your local congressperson's time to share with them your message about climate change. What would you tell them?

 The equipment you will need depends on the application that you choose to build your presentation in.

-Minimally you will need a microphone to capture narration of your message.
-Mac computers have microphones already installed.
+Minimally, you will need a microphone to capture narration of your message.
+Most computers have microphones already installed.
 Headsets with microphones are inexpensive and are good for using with a number of different applications.

 A video camera may be something else you may want to use.
-They come installed in a range of devices including web cams and the movie mode on your digital camera.
-Digital video recorders will provide the variety of options whereas 'Flip' cameras are very simple to use and the quality of the picture is outstanding.
-However, if you are using a screen capture recording application like Snagit you will not need a video camera.
+They come installed in a range of devices, including webcams and the movie mode on your digital camera or smartphone.
+Digital video recorders will provide the variety of options, whereas 'Flip' or phone cameras are very simple to use and the quality of the picture can be outstanding.
+However, if you are using a screen capture recording application, you will not need a video camera.

 APPLICATIONS FOR BUILDING YOUR PRESENTATION